isildur13/Documentation/register.md

 # Daily Learnings..
 Register.

+# 04 May 2020
+	* CICD done.
+	* Had to use nginx for serving react.
+	* Jenkins agent setup had few issues so it took some time to solve it.

 # 03 May 2020
 	* Installing Vagrant and Ruby from source.
 	* autoconf and make funda.$ ./configure